-Assurance Component Documentation describing how the requirements are met ADV_FSP.1 The functional specification for SLES consists of the man pages that describe the system calls, the trusted commands as well as a description of the security relevant configuration files.
-A spreadsheet provided by the sponsor lists all system calls, trusted commands and security relevant configuration files with a mapping to their description in the overall documentation.
+Assurance Component Documentation describing how the requirements are met ACM_CAP.3 Configuration management procedures within SUSE are highly automated using a process supported by the AutoBuild tool.
+ACM_SCP.1 Source code, generated binaries, documentation, test plan, test cases and test results are maintained under configuration management.
+ADO_DEL.1 SLES is delivered on CD / DVD in shrink-wrapped package to the customer.
+SUSE verifies the integrity of the production CDs / DVDs by checking a production sample.
+The service p ack 3, the certification-sles-hp-eal3.rpm package as well as other packages that contain fixes must be downloaded from the SUSEweb site.
+Since those packages are digitally signed the user is able and has to verify the integrity and authenticity of those packa ges.
+ADO_IGS.1 Guidance for installation and system configuration is provided in the guidance documentation associated with the TOE ADV_FSP.1 The functional specification for SLES consists of the man pages that describe the system calls, the trusted commands as well as a description of the security relevant configuration files.
+A table provided by the sponsor lists all system calls, trusted commands and security relevant configuration files with a mapping to their description in the overall documentation.
 ADV_HLD.2 A high level design of the security functions of SLES is provided.
 This document provides an overview of the implementation of the security functions within the subsystems of SLES and points to other existing documents for further details where appropriate.
 ADV_RCR.1 The correspondence information is provided as part of the functional specification (with the spreadsheet).
 An additional document providing the correspondence to the TOE Summary Specification has been provided to the evaluation facility.
 AGD_ADM.1 The Security Guide and the SLES admin handbook plus a special README file contain the specifics for the secure administration of the evaluated configuration.
 AGD_USR.1 The Security Guide and the SLES user handbook plus a special README file contain the specifics for the secure usage of the evaluated configuration.
-ALC_DVS.1 The SuSE security procedures are defined and described in documents in the SuSE intranet.
-ALC_FLR.2 The defect handling procedure SuSE has in place for the development of SLES requires to describe the defect with its effects, security implications, fixes and required verification steps.
+ALC_DVS.1 ALC_DVS.1 The SUSE security procedures are defined and described in documents in the SUSE intranet. the SUSE intranet.
+ALC_FLR.3 The defect handling procedure SUSE has in place for the development of SLES requires the description of defects with their effects, security implications, fixes and required verification steps.
+The process ensures a timely provision of the security fixes to customers.
 ATE_COV.2 Detailed test plans are produced to test the functions of SLES.
 Those test plan include an analysis of the test coverage, an analysis of the functional interfaces tested and an analysis of the testing against the high level design.
 ATE_DPT.1 Testing at internal interfaces is defined and described in the test plan documents and the test case descriptions ATE_FUN.1 Testing has been performed on the platforms that are defined in the Security Target.
 Test results are documented such that the tests can be repeated.
 ATE_IND.2 All the required resources to perform their own tests are provided to the evaluation facility to perform their test.
 The evaluation facility has performed and documented the tests they have created and performed as part of the evaluation technical report for testing.
 AVA_MSU.1 A Misuse Analysis is provided by the sponsor.
 AVA_SOF.1 The Strength of Function Analysis has been provided for the mechanism based on permutational or probabilistic algorithms as part of the developer's vulnerability analysis document.
 AVA_VLA.1 A vulnerability analysis has been provided that describes the sponsor's approach to identify vulnerabilities of SLES as well as the results of the findings.